The Perfect Bali Itinerary for 10 Days- Travel Guide for your First Time in 2025

 Cost of Travelling in Bali

-Cost of travelling in Bali depends on several factors including where in Bali you want to go, your travel style, and what you will be doing.
+The cost of travelling in Bali depends on several factors including where in Bali you want to go, your travel style, and what you will be doing.
 Bali on a budget is easily achieved if you plan and research ahead, stay at hostels or guesthouses and don’t travel around too much.
 Although the island is small travelling to each hot spot can get expensive especially if you are solo or getting a private driver.
 Find the best fit with cozycozy!

 When to Visit